eclipse-zenoh/zenoh-plugin-webserver/README.md

 At first, install [Cargo and Rust](https://doc.rust-lang.org/cargo/getting-started/installation.html).

-:warning: **WARNING** :warning: : As Rust doesn't have a stable ABI, the backend library should be built with the exact same Rust version than `zenohd`, and using for `zenoh` dependency the same version (or commit number) than 'zenohd'.
-Otherwise, incompatibilities in memory mapping of shared types between `zenohd` and the library can lead to a `"SIGSEV"` crash.

 To know the Rust version you're `zenohd` has been built with, use the `--version` option.
 Example:
 ```bash